alexandern17/test-readme/README.md

 }
 ```

-You can send an Interaction request programmatically and ignore the response
-by calling the `One.sendInteraction` Java method and enqueue with a `null` callback as shown below:
+You can send an Interaction request programmatically by calling the `One.sendInteraction` Java method and enqueue with a `null` callback as shown below:

 `Java`
 ```java